 Automotive Seat Design Strategies to reduce Whole Body Vibration

 Seat plays a vital role in the isolation of the whole body vibration as it is the primary and last point contact between the human and seat structure.
-Proper selection of a seat contributes largely in terms of reduction in the vibration levels.
+Proper selection of a seat contributes largely in terms of reduction in the whole body vibration levels.
 Seat should be designed in such a way that the driver can drive the vehicle safely and effectively.
 It is important to know that the seat which is best for static comfort may be worst in case of dynamic comfort.
 For example, generally if the seat in static case is very soft/ less stiff it feels better; however it may lose its elasticity over the period of time and may make the seat very stiff (it may so happen in driving condition) .
 This makes seat very uncomfortable.

 Above figure shows overall comfort characteristics of two different seats, one being good at static and the other being good for driving case.
 In first case, static comfort is high and dynamic comfort is less.
 However in second case, initial static comfort is less but its dynamic comfort is high.
 It is up to the manufacturers to optimize the comfort for both cases.
 Seat comfort is a brand image for any automotive manufacturer and thus choosing a correct seat product wisely is a very essential task